EO4wellness/T-I-L/polyglot/la-otra/French/Idioms.md

 * Je n'en crois pas mes yeux!
 (I cannot believe my eyes)
 * Les absents ont toujours tort. ( The absent are always in the wrong)
 * Ca va, ca vient.
 (Easy come, easy go)

+## 2021-02-12
+* Mieux vaut tard que jamais.
+(Better late than never)
+* Il y a de bonnes choses a manger, si le coeur vous en dit!
+(There are good things to eat, if you feel like it.)
+* Ce type ne t'arrive pas a la cheville, crois-moi!
+(This guy does not play in the same league as you, believe me.)
+* Toutes les bonnes choses ont une fin.
+(All good things come to an end.)
+* Le monde appartient a ceux qui se levent tot.
+(The early bird catches the worm)
+* Suave qui peut!
+(Run for your life.)
+* Perfect score.
+521 Day study streak.